Intrepid Academy at Hale

 Our experiential curriculum is challenging, personalized, and interdisciplinary.
 Lessons, units, and activities are designed to promote student engagement and increase higher order thinking and social skills.
 Students examine and build relationships with themselves, with their peers and teachers, and with nature in order to holistically develop as leaders.
 The curriculum meets all state standards for math, science, and humanities.

-Boston Day & Evening Academy, Roxbury
+Boston Day and Evening Academy, Roxbury